Table of contents

 Being computer literate is critical to being hired for nearly any job.
-After all, even roles that aren’t thought of as being high-tech like librarians, farmers or tradesmen use computer skills to get their jobs done.
-Computer skills are so important, in fact, that including the right ones on your resume often makes the difference between whether you land a job interview or not.
+After all, even roles that aren’t thought of as being “high-tech” like librarians, farmers or tradesmen use computers to get their jobs done.
+Computer skills are just one of those critical 21st-century skills that a well-rounded and reliable worker should have, regardless of industry.

 Basic computer skills